ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 This field contains the encoded Subject Public Key Information (SPKI) for the attestation key used to sign the Evidence.
 The definition and encoding for SPKIs are defined in X.509 certificates ({{RFC5280}}).

-This transaction attribute is used to bind the content of the Evidence with the key(s) used to sign that Evidence.
+This transaction claim is used to bind the content of the Evidence with the key(s) used to sign that Evidence.
 The importance of this binding is discussed in {{sec-detached-sigs}}.

-## Additional Entity and Attribute Types {#sec-additional-attr-types}
+## Additional Entity and Claim Types {#sec-additional-claim-types}

-It is expected that HSM vendors will register additional Entity and Attribute types by assigning OIDs from their own proprietary OID arcs to hold data describing additional proprietary key properties.
+It is expected that HSM vendors will register additional Entity and Claim types by assigning OIDs from their own proprietary OID arcs to hold data describing additional proprietary key properties.

-When new entity and attribute types are used, documentation similar to the one produced in this specification SHOULD be distributed to explain the meaning of the types and the frequency that values can be provided.
+When new entity and claim types are used, documentation similar to the one produced in this specification SHOULD be distributed to explain the meaning of the types and the frequency that values can be provided.

 See {{sec-req-processing}}, {{sec-req-verification}} and {{sec-cons-verifier}} for handling of unrecognized custom types.